iljapavlovs/java-training/src/test/java/javaTraining/module2/OOP Basics Tasks.md

 - Classes vs. Instances?

 ### Takeaways
+- A class is a template for a specific object.
+- A class defines the **attributes** and **methods** that all **objects** belonging to the **class** have.
+- The attributes and methods of a class are called **fields** or members.
+- An instance refers to an object that is a member of a particular class.
+All objects that belong to a class are instances of that class.

 - Instances of a class can be created by using the `new` keyword.
 This process is called **instantiation**.
-- The ‘new’ keyword creates the object based on the specified class and returns a reference to the newly created object.
+- The `new` keyword creates the object based on the specified class and returns a reference to the newly created object.
 - The reference is then received by an appropriate identifier.

-- A class is a template for a specific object.
-- A class defines the attributes and methods that all objects belonging to the class have.
-- The attributes and methods of a class are called ‘fields’ or ‘members’.
-- An instance refers to an object that is a member of a particular class.
-All objects that belong to a class are instances of that class.